Translation:That pair of yellow shoes is mine.

 Sometimes, you get it wrong for translating 一双 as "a pair", sometimes it's for omitting that part in the translation.
 It's becoming an ordeal to complete each lesson in less than 30 minutes because our correct answers don't match the bank of sentences already available in the course.
 Crowd-sourcing shouldn't be used to build the whole course but to improve an already existent or near exhaustive database.
 Why the hell do you release in beta courses which aren't user friendly in the slightest?
 Wouldn't it be better to wait before releasing them?
 I'm this close to give up and ask for a refund of my subscription for Pro.
 This was really a waste of time and money altogether.
 And I'm pretty sure I'm not the only user feeling this way.

 In response to several comments.
 I am a native english speaker.
-Correct is "Those are my yellow shoes" or "Those yellow shoes are mine" vs "That is my pair of yellow shoes" or "That pair of yellow shoes is mine".
+Correct is "Those are my yellow shoes" or "Those yellow shoes are mine" or "That is my pair of yellow shoes" or "That pair of yellow shoes is mine".
+Therefore, two shoes us plural and one pair of shoes is singular.

-Notional agreement is acceptable in relation to "pair", and it can be a matter of nuance or of regional usage, so a plural verb for your second set of sentences can't be ruled out.
+Notional agreement is acceptable in relation to "pair", and it can be a matter of nuance or of regional usage, so a plural verb for your last sentence ("that pair ... are") can't be ruled out.

 (I'm also a native English speaker.)